Amanda-L/WashU-ML-Project2-NaiveBayes-2023/README.md

 Once implemented, I tested the overall performance of the Naïve Bayes classifier and its interactive name classification using `whoareyou.py`.

-View 02NaiveBayes.html for detailed instructions on the assignment.
+View 02NaiveBayes.html under Instructions folder for detailed instructions on the assignment.